About the Land and Water Conservation Fund

 Since 1965, New Mexico has received more than $312 million dollars from LWCF for over 1,200 projects, which has funded everything from local playground equipment and ball fields to state park visitor facilities to the acquisition of land from willing sellers to establish and add to our National Parks, Forests, Monuments, and Wildlife Refuges.
 LWCF is funded from offshore oil and gas drilling royalties, meaning that none of it comes from taxpayer dollars.

 The LWCF Road Trip stories highlight how LWCF positively impacts the everyday lives of New Mexicans.
-We hope these stories inspire you to contact your members of Congress and urge them to renew and fully fund LWCF.
+We hope these stories inspire you to contact your members of Congress and urge them to fully fund LWCF.
 The LWCF Road Trip was a joint project between the Partnership for Responsible Business, the Las Cruces Green Chamber of Commerce, and the Santa Fe Green Chamber of Commerce.
 These organizations are dedicated to highlighting the economic benefits of protecting public spaces and public lands.